optimalportfolios

 optimalportfolios package implements analytics for backtesting of optimal portfolios including:

-1. computing of inputs (covariance matrices, returns) using roll forward computations (to avoid hindsight bias)
+1. computing of inputs (covariance matrices, returns) for roll forward

-2. implementation of core solvers:
+2. implementation of core optimisation solvers:

 1. Minimum variance